-Next step, prepare to accept the offers as they come.
+Next step: prepare to accept the offers as they come.
 Starting that Wednesday, there are four rounds of offers made.
 During that period of time, applicants can accept or reject offers they receive.
 This is where having a running rank list is helpful.
-As the offers come, you’ll only have hours to decide whether you want the spot, or if you want to pass it onto another applicant.
+As the offers come, you’ll only have a few hours to decide whether you want the spot, or if you want to pass it on to another applicant.

 About the Author